 Be patient with yourself, understand that it’s a process, and simply keep on going.

 Encourage yourself by remembering that each time you practice your new skill, your brain is learning and adapting, and you are growing more and more skilled.

 Just keep on going, and recognize that you are awesome!

-When you work with the Generator process with me, you build and reinforce brain pathways that work FOR YOU, not against you.
+When you work with the Sat-Sung Method with me, you build and reinforce brain pathways that work FOR YOU, not against you.
 The result is greater momentum in the direction you want, less stress and anxiety, and increased productivity.

 Book a no-charge, no-obligation Clarity Consultation today to find out more about Practical Self Development and to see if you’re a good fit.